About syndromes without a name (SWAN)

 Why are children not diagnosed?

 - When a child has a rare or unique combination of symptoms, it can be hard to make a diagnosis.
-Also, symptoms of genetic disorders often overlap, which makes it hard to diagnose or recognise them.
+Also, symptoms of genetic conditions often overlap, which makes it hard to diagnose or recognise them.

 - A child might have an extremely rare condition, which has not been seen by many doctors.